edgecollective/edge-blog/posts/notes/co2.md

 2020 NOV 24

 **Results of overnight test on NOV 23.**  Out of three people in apartment, two went to bed at around 8 PM, the final person at around 10:30 PM.
 One person (me) woke up and started using computer right next to CO2 sensor at 4:30 AM.
-Generated these graphs as of 4:30 AM:
+Collecting data in [this Bayou feed](http://159.65.226.222:3000/drives/112a7b2a9d08f492a6736aba33de90c519b7966158f6a2682f9db5eb122c51de), generated these graphs as of 4:30 AM:

 | [![](/img/co2/co2_nov23_night.png)](/img/co2/co2_nov23_night.png) |
 |:--:|